 Well over half of unbanked Americans cite not having enough money as the reason they have not opened a bank account.
 Substantial fees are one of the culprits.
-If you think wealth creation is good and want it to happen, freeing the unbanked where you find them is an obvious step, says Will Ortel.
+If you think wealth creation is good and want it to happen, freeing the unbanked where you find them is an obvious step, says Sloane Ortel.

 The author focuses on market dislocation issues that make commodities different from other asset classes, looking at the market’s dynamics through the four major forces that influence the commodity landscape.
 He examines long-term issues and takes the discussion of commodity markets beyond the typical focus on financial pricing models, emphasizing instead the larger competitive forces of supply and demand.

 Because they do not regard ethical failings in the financial industry as the actions of a few bad apples but, rather, as inevitable consequences of an unhealthy culture, the authors seek to restore the environment that existed before the major investment banks transformed themselves from partnerships into publicly traded corporations.
 The problems addressed in this book affect every participant in the financial system.

 In the current low-rate environment, there is reason to wonder about the viability of banks, insurance companies, and indeed any institution that generally depends on the spread between long- and short-dated liabilities for its profits, says David Schawel, CFA.